 It is not controlled in Canada except that a prescription is required to purchase the pharmaceutical forms.
 Possession without a prescription is not illegal and industrial trade is not regulated.

 The United Kingdom does not consider chloral hydrate to be a controlled substance.

-Chloral hydrate is a prescription-only-medicine (POM) in the Netherlands, but possession without a valid prescription will result only in seizure of the drug, not prosecution.
-Production, sale and distribution are however punishable by law.
+Chloral hydrate is a prescription-only medicine (POM) in the Netherlands, but possession without a valid prescription will result only in a seizure of the drug, not prosecution.
+Production, sale, and distribution are however punishable by law.
 It is not listed under the Dutch Opium Law, but when the intent is human consumption, it is covered by the Geneesmiddelenwet (Medicine Act).

 … They include alcohol, barbiturates, benzodiazepines (Valium, Ativan, Xanax), chloral hydrate, and paraldehyde.
 Using these substances can lead to …